PugalotlALT/GBAssembly/README.md

 ```

 ## Running
-This code currently only runs under VisualBoyAdvance
+This code should run on most GBA emulators